The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 Snowboarding in Côte d’Azur

-Considering the proximity of the Alps, it would be wrong to overlook the opportunities for skiing and snowboarding in the French Riviera.
+Considering the proximity of the Alps, it would be wrong to overlook the opportunities for skiing and snowboarding on the French Riviera.
 Whether you’re looking for a day trip from home or somewhere to spend the whole winter, there are plenty of great locations for snowboarding in Côte d’Azur.

-- Valberg
+• Valberg

 Valberg is a great family-orientated ski resort that boasts skiing, snowboarding, and cross-country skiing.
 There are a number of great hotels to choose from, and the slopes are great for people of all ages and abilities.

-- Isola 200
+• Isola 200

-Isola 200 is the highest ski resort in the French Riviera, meaning it gets snow earlier and for longer than everywhere else.
+Isola 200 is the highest ski resort on the French Riviera, meaning it gets snow earlier and for longer than everywhere else.
 It’s also the region’s largest, so you’ll have plenty of options for skiing and snowboarding.

-- Val d’Allos
+• Val d’Allos

 Val might not be much to look at, but it is massive.
 If you’re thinking of spending your whole winter somewhere, it might not be here.

-- La Colmiane
+• La Colmiane

 Final thoughts on living in the French Riviera

 That said, it won’t always be a film-set location.
-There are some serious points to consider when weighing up retirement in the Côte d’Azur, but many of these are overcome by moving to a smaller town outside the big cities.
+There are some serious points to consider when weighing up living in the Côte d’Azur, but many of these are overcome by moving to a smaller town outside the big cities.

 You might find useful: